djipco/djipevents/README.md

 ## Key features

-This library is nothing extraodrdinary but it does have some interesting features not necessarily found in the browser's `EventTarget` or in Node.js' `EventEmitter`:
+This library is nothing extraordinary but it does have some interesting features not necessarily found in the browser's `EventTarget` or in Node.js' `EventEmitter`:

   * Listeners can be set to trigger an arbitrary number of times with the `count` option;